Strongly Sublinear Algorithms for Testing Pattern Freeness: Generalized testing of forbidden patterns

-For this exposition, we fix $\nu = (1,3,2)$, and $D$ being composed of $2$ boxes $B_1$ $B_2,$ in the same layer, where $B_1$ is to the left of $B_2$, and $\phi$ maps the $1,3$ legs of $\nu$ to $B_1$, and the $2$-leg to $B_2$.
-See Figure \ref{fig:2}(D) for illustration of one such case.
+For this exposition, we fix $\nu = (1,3,2)$, and $D$ being composed of $2$ boxes $B_1$, $B_2$ in the same layer, where $B_1$ is to the left of $B_2$, and $\phi$ maps the $1,3$ legs of $\nu$ to $B_1$, and the $2$-leg to $B_2$.
+See~\cref{fig:2}(D) for an illustration of one such case.
 In the figure, the green boxes represent $B_1$ and $B_2$.
 The orange boxes indicate the subboxes in the finer grid formed when gridding is called on the green boxes.

 We note that \cref{fig:2}(D) illustrates the hardest case for $\nu \in \mathcal S_3$.
 There are additional one-component configurations in which the boxes are in the same stripe or layer, but these turn out to be much easier.
 We will set $m = m(n)$ to be defined later and express the complexity as a function of $m$.
-We do not specify $\pi$ since, as explained above, $\pi$ is only needed at Step~\ref{stp:too-many-boxes} when the number of marked boxes is superlinear in $m'$ in some recursive call.
-The same argument holds for any $\pi \in \mathcal S_k, ~ k\geq 4$.
+We do not specify $\pi$ since, as explained above, $\pi$ is only needed at Step~\ref{stp:too-many-boxes} of the algorithm when the number of marked boxes is superlinear in $m$ in some recursive call.
+The argument here holds for any $\pi \in \mathcal S_k, ~ k\geq 4$.